What is Home Health Care and the Benefits?

 Who Pays for Services?

 The Home Health Agency is fully certified by Medicare and Medicaid.
-Medicare and Medicaid pay fully as long as the criteria is met to qualify.
+Medicare and Medicaid pay in full as long as the criteria is met to qualify.
 Most insurance companies cover Home Health Services or a patient can be billed directly.

 Who to Contact?